Gender Clinic

 Appointment availability

-As of August 15, 2022, a referral is required from a patient's primary care provider; patients may no longer self-refer.
+A referral is required from a patient's primary care provider; patients may not self-refer.
 We offer both telehealth and in-person visits.

-We are currently accepting only new patients who are interested in gender-affirming medical care, ages 9 through 16.
+We are currently accepting only new patients who are interested in gender-affirming medical care, ages 9 through 17.75 years at the time of referral.

 • If your patient is prepubertal and/or not in need of medical treatment, please see these community resources (PDF).